flowstake/flowstake.github.io/README.md

 * Activity Files Encrypted into IPFS
 * Escrow Time Release Proof of Activity Smart Contract
-* Hybrid Proof of Stake / Proof of Authority
+* Hybrid Proof of Stake / Proof of Activity

 Activity verified on the blockchain network
 Operate a validator node or stake the network Validator nodes verify and store hashes using the IPFS protocol.

 IPFS protocol generates secure & reliable records for proof of activity.
 Compiling trackpoints of GPS & accelerometer data from sensors on mobile & wearable devices.
 Parsing activity data into distributed encrypted ledgers with Blockchain technology.